libra2org/libra2-core/RUST_CODING_STYLE.md

 Libra2 contains [property-based tests](https://blog.jessitron.com/2013/04/25/property-based-testing-what-is-it/) written in Rust using the [`proptest` framework](https://github.com/AltSysrq/proptest).
 Property-based tests generate random test cases and assert that invariants, also called _properties_, hold for the code under test.

-Some examples of properties tested in Aptos:
+Some examples of properties tested in Libra2:

 - Every serializer and deserializer pair is tested for correctness with random inputs to the serializer.
 Any pair of functions that are inverses of each other can be tested this way.
 - The results of executing common transactions through the VM are tested using randomly generated scenarios and verified with an _Oracle_.